tromer/signal_processing/README.rst

     * A signal as a continuous data (the interface), not vector of samples (internal implementation).
     * A signal should support physical unit. it's a measurement!
+    * there are many common operations like:

+        -  plotting
+        - fft
+        - checking whether 2 signals has the same sample points.

+        that are done much shortly and easily with a signal object.

 Installation